-Flashes and Floaters: A condition that occurs when the back of the eye is filled when a jelly-like substance (vitreous gel) becomes increasingly more liquid-like in nature, causing small particles, called floaters, to become visually evident.
+Flashes and Floaters: A condition that occurs when the back of the eye, filled when a jelly-like substance (vitreous gel), becomes increasingly more liquid-like in nature, causing small particles, called floaters, to become visually evident.
 Flashes originate from the tugging on the retina as the vitreous gel liquefies.

 Fluorescein Angiography: A test to examine blood vessels in the retina, choroid and iris in which a special dye is injected into a vein in the arm and photographic images are created as the dye passes through blood vessels in the eye.